Quick Start

 These are your options:

-• Tap "Settings" at the top to go to the settings page
+Tap the wrench icon to go to the settings page ...

 It is recommened to now go to the Settings page to configure your IR modules.

-If you have a module by Global Caché, you have to manually add each module.
+If you have a module by Global Caché, adding a module is easy.
 Tap "Add Module..." on the Settings page.
 A dialog asks you which kind of module you want to add:

-iRedTouch will now wait for a so-called beacon message of the GC module.
+iRedTouch will now wait for a so-called beacon message of the iTach or other GC module.
 These are sent once a minute at least, so it may take up to one minute:

 If a module is found, address and name are filled in automatically:

 You can change the name but should not change the IP anymore.
-In general, the other settings are already done, but you may change some LED settings if you have special requirements.
-Please note that the iTach modules do not have a "Identify" function, yet.
-On GC-100 modules a flashing LED will show you which module you are configuring:
+In general, the other settings are already done, but you may change the LED number if you have special requirements.
+With other iTach modules you will see one serial connector (iTach WF2SL or iTach IP2SL) or three relay connectors on the iTach WF2CC or iTach IP2CC.

 In the meantime I have configured all my modules: